Testing the piggy bank smart contract#

 Add a test module#

-Import the testing library and your contract at the top of the file.
+Import the testing libraries and your contract at the top of the file.

 use concordium_smart_contract_testing::*;